stanekTM/TX_nRF24_2ch_Oled/README.md

 The hardware includes a cheap, years-proven nRF24L01+ transceiver and an ATmega328P processor with an OLED screen.

 **It is written for Arduino and includes:**
-* Two proportional channels 1000us - 2000us
+* Two proportional control channels 1000us - 2000us
 * Adjustable left and right EPA endpoints for each control channel 0 - 100%
 * Adjustable sub trims for each control channel -500us and +500us
 * Adjustable exponential curves for each control channel in steps 1 - 9